signal18/docs.signal18.io/06.contribute/01.build/docs.md

 ## Building from source

-* Download a Go release (Go 1.6 minimum): https://golang.org/dl/ or use your system's release if >= 1.6
+* Download a Go release (Go 1.8 minimum): https://golang.org/dl/ or use your system's release if >= 1.8
 * Create a build directory: `mkdir -p ~/go`
 * Point GOPATH environment variable to this directory: `export GOPATH=~/go`
 * Clone the source: `go get github.com/signal18/replication-manager`
 * Compile and install: `go install github.com/signal18/replication-manager`
 * Add the go binaries directory to your path: `export PATH=$PATH:~/go/bin`
+* Compile all binaries: `make bin`

 ## Compilation flags